 OUTCOME Students will be able to: LINKED CRITICAL OUTCOME ASSESSMENT CRITERIA ASSESSMENT TASKS 8.
-Describe the rules relating to the right of the accused to require further particulars to a charge and the duty of the prosecutor to furnish further particulars Apply such rules in a factual scenario a, b, c, d, e, f, g Sets out what further particulars accused may apply for for, at what stage, what particulars prosecutor obliged to furnish, what effect of supplied particulars is Correctly identifies problem and solution from scenario Ditto 9.
-Describe the rules relating to plea and sentence agreements between the State and the accused Apply such rules in a factual scenario a, b, c, d, e, f, g Sets out nature of plea bargaining; pros/cons; what informal plea bargaining involves; the detailed rules applicable to plea and sentence agreements under the new s 105A of Criminal Procedure Act; shows how s Correctly identifies problem and solution from scenario 105A addresses some of the problems that arose Ditto previously Correctly identifies problem and solution from scenario 10.
+Describe the rules relating to the right of the accused to require further particulars to a charge and the duty of the prosecutor to furnish further particulars Apply such rules in a factual scenario a, b, c, d, e, f, g Sets out what further particulars accused may apply for for, at what stage, what particulars prosecutor obliged to furnish, what effect of supplied particulars is Correctly identifies problem and solution from scenario Ditto Describe the rules relating to plea and sentence agreements between the State and a, b, c, d, e, f, g Sets out nature of plea bargaining; pros/cons; what informal plea bargaining Ditto the accused Apply such rules in a factual scenario involves; the detailed rules applicable to plea and sentence agreements under the new s 105A of Criminal Procedure Act; shows how s Correctly identifies problem and solution from scenario 105A addresses some of the problems that arose previously Correctly identifies problem and solution from scenario 10.
 Describe the rules relating to the criminal liability of corporate bodies for criminal acts committed by its directors, staff or agents and the procedural requirements for prosecuting a corporate body Apply such rules in a factual scenario a, b, c, d, e, f, g Sets out principle for establishing criminal liability on part of corporate body (s 332 of Criminal Procedure Act); procedural rules for establishing such criminal liability Correctly identifies problem and solution from scenario Ditto 11.
-Describe the rules relating to appeals to higher courts in criminal cases Apply such rules in a factual scenario a, b, c, d, e, f, g Sets out the rules governing who can appeal; when; against what; to which court; how; requirement of leave to appeal; tests applied by appeal courts when dealing with appeals on facts, appeals against sentence; power of court of appeal to increase sentence; special types of Ditto appeal such as special entry on irregularity and reservation of question of law; powers of appeal courts generally Correctly identifies problem and solution from scenario 12.
-Describe the nature of and rules applicable to certain quasi-criminal proceedings: inquests, extradition, asset forfeiture Apply such rules in a factual scenario a, b, c, d, e, f, g Sets out what purpose of inquest is; when inquest must be held; procedure relating to institution and holding of inquest; findings to be made; effect of findings; referral to Director of Public Prosecutions and powers of DPP; special provisions when body not recovered Sets out meaning and nature of extradition; rules relating to 'outgoing' extraditions; extradition agreements with other countries; when and how extradition proceedings are commenced; procedure when extradition proceedings Ditto
+Describe the rules relating to appeals to higher courts in criminal cases Apply such rules in a factual scenario a, b, c, d, e, f, g Sets out the rules governing who can appeal; when; against what; to which court; how; requirement of leave to appeal; tests applied by appeal courts when dealing with appeals on facts, appeals against sentence; power of court of appeal to increase sentence; special types of appeal such as special entry on irregularity and reservation of question of law; powers of appeal courts generally Correctly identifies problem and solution Ditto from scenario 12.
+Describe the nature of and rules applicable to certain quasi-criminal proceedings: inquests, asset forfeiture, criminal proceedings involving the Child Justice Act Apply such rules in a factual scenario a, b, c, d, e, f, g Sets out what purpose of inquest is; when inquest must be held; procedure relating to institution and holding of inquest; findings to be made; effect of findings; referral to Director of Public Prosecutions and powers of DPP; special provisions when body not recovered Sets out purpose and nature of asset forfeiture under Prevention of Crime Act; explains principles/procedure of Ch 5 of Act (criminal forfeiture); principles/procedure of Ch 6 of Act (civil forfeiture) Examination of the provisions of the Child Justice Act 75 of 2008, which makes radical alterations to the criminal justice procedure where the accused is a child.
+Ditto